FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/administration/Web_Admin.md

 From here one can see, add, download, delete and hide available data packages.

 - **Add**: By pressing on the three dots in the bottom right of the menu, a dialogue will appear with your file explorer.
-Select the Zip file meant for upload and click on “open”.
+Select the Zip file meant for upload and click on "open".
 The dialogue will close.
-Now click on “add” (next to “delete” at the bottom left) and the file will be uploaded as a data package.
+Now click on "add" (next to "delete" at the bottom left) and the file will be uploaded as a data package.

 The default maximum size for a Data Package is 15 MB.
-You can change this size in the UI configuration(\[UIInstallation]/**UI/app/**\_\_init\_\_.py** **
+You can change this size in the UI configuration `[UIInstallation]/UI/app/__init__.py`.

 - **Download to local drive:** Simply click on the data package name in blue.
-The file will be downloaded to your “downloads” folder
+The file will be downloaded to your "downloads" folder
 - **Delete**: This can be done by selecting the undesired data packages (click anywhere except the blue name), the delete button will change to indicate the # of selected rows.
-Click “delete” (bottom left)
+Click "delete" (bottom left)
 - **Index**: the unique index number of the Data Package in the DB
-- **Hide**: The fourth information column from the right is labeled as “is private”.
-This function allows you to hide data packages from ATAK / WinTAK users simply by checking the box in this column.
+- **Hide**: The fourth information column from the right is labeled as "is private".
+This function allows you to hide data packages from `ATAK` / `WinTAK` users simply by checking the box in this column.
 All private data packages, exchanged between clients, are listed as private
 - **QR code:opens a special image that contains the URL of the DP package.
-Useful to share certifications (see System Users)._Notice, the QR code will appears in a new windows, check out your Adblock or similar tools to ensure that the message is not blocked_**
+Useful to share certifications (see System Users)._Notice, the QR code will appear in a new windows, check out your Adblock or similar tools to ensure that the message is not blocked_**

 ## 4.2 Mission / Data Sync

 ![](https://lh3.googleusercontent.com/04gIddsk_djteM76jBQUht3DbW3rBqCyq9pdDdrBvVBix2y525OUS61fM_wJp63UvmpKykwsVTdPq-PMKxI1TjsX_ql4EGidVVlimajIypiBhfNjeYIR5srzvpgtG-lxGkhKsEJX3HC70I4gS8kQ)

-For future development,currently non functional .
-Will allow users to share data packages, CoTs and ExCheck lists with others, organized in “missions”.
+For future development,currently non-functional.
+Will allow users to share data packages, CoTs and ExCheck lists with others, organized in "missions".
 Still under development as of this version of FTS (V 1.9).

 ## 4.3 ExCheck

 ExCheck allows users to collaborate on the execution and monitoring of tasks based on templates.
 To use ExCheck, you need to have a server that supports it.
 FTS supports the plugin since version 1.3.
 See this article for an example of how to use it:
 <https://www.reddit.com/r/ATAK/comments/jzltvt/use_freetakserver_and_excheck_plugin_to/>

 ![](https://lh3.googleusercontent.com/s_TVqXI6Nw0Sf3k5c2F9hrS-DSUVbZgPbfly_K0hv61dtWRllHchWbN_SlaefPpiaKsZusIPLtDioZ4H0pXOCcZdiwzS3J68J76DcuN6YpiZyYp6Hdg-iCvnjHMdm6PIoUrzWm3OhD4ybh7665OK)

 Allows you to see, add and delete ExCheck templates.

 - **Add**: Add: By pressing on the three dots in the bottom right of the menu, a dialogue of your file explorer will appear.
-Select the file meant for upload and click on “open”.
+Select the file meant for upload and click on "open".
 The dialogue will close.
-Now click on “add” (next to “delete” at the bottom left) and the file will be uploaded as a data package.
+Now click on "add" (next to "delete" at the bottom left) and the file will be uploaded as a data package.

-The uploaded template must be valid in a XML format.
+The uploaded template must be valid in an XML format.

-- **Delete**: This can be done by selecting the undesired data packages, and then clicking on “delete” (bottom left)
+- **Delete**: This can be done by selecting the undesired data packages, and then clicking on "delete" (bottom left)

 ## 4.4 Federation

 The federation function allows FTS to connect to another server of the TAK family and exchange information such as COT and chats.
 The current implementation (1.9) does not allow sending Data packages and Missions yet.

 ### 4.4.1 Federating to a legacy TAK server

 To set up a federated connection with another server you need to upload the certificate authority to the target server.

-Under the certs directory there's a file called pubserver.pem containing your server public certificate.
+Under the certs directory there's a file called `pubserver.pem` containing your server public certificate.
-Download this file, rename it to something easy to remember like FTS204.134.0.60.pem and upload it to the Legacy TAK server you want to federate to.
+Download this file, rename it to something easy to remember like `FTS204.134.0.60.pem` and upload it to the Legacy TAK server you want to federate to.

 ### 4.4.2 Federating to a FTS server

-- **On the federated server:**activate the Federation service under Configure/system configuration****
+- **On the federated server**: Activate the Federation service under Configure/system configuration
 - **On the federated client**: Simply create the connection to the federated server as described below

 ![](https://lh3.googleusercontent.com/OpSZ9aIur4Z2GlFdxkegui1KWrVlBp1uV_0NHIlj2cjVMge1oa0VkRwDqkMzwmclXZfLAoCCOta_V5wx-dzuiw8U7Jv6LJ2KAZssvyYVvZbOXH1Ke_1u4PUgDrarm0dGKiHQi9v7B37O3KWc16-p)

 Here one can see the status of federated servers the current instance connects to, as well as deleting, editing and adding news ones.

-- **Add**: Pressing the “Add” button will open an extension of the window.
+- **Add**: Pressing the "Add" button will open an extension of the window.
 In the correct slots, fill out the pertinent information (Name, IP Address, and Port).
 Additionally, you can add a fallback (backup) server, by enabling or disabling the option.
 In the current version (1.5 this is not yet active) Press submit once finished.

-  **In the event the status remains disabled it is likely there was an error in the creation of your federation, the associated error message can be found in the farthest right most column of your federation**(you may need to scroll to the right to see it)**.**
+  **In the event the status remains disabled it is likely there was an error in the creation of your federation, the associated error message can be found in the farthest right most column of your federation** (you may need to scroll to the right to see it).

 ![](https://lh4.googleusercontent.com/FvjUytbqpAGGaVmquJAKW1-OwEmCYqXXwTRpwoyUm_sxDb8MJDoiC18OKN3qDkmJROWOx22GlA-ZxS1yIoiUYl6xeUW6p47dJyMRWM53QgV2F_9MKHMZQ5duISQgQrFBWPxHZ3ZitAlLiHm47JSc)

-- **Editing:**When selecting the desired server, a new button labeled “editing” will appear next to “delete” (bottom right of panel).
+- **Editing:** When selecting the desired server, a new button labeled "editing" will appear next to "delete" (bottom right of panel).
 Pressing this will enter the information of the selected server in the otherwise blank fields.
 Information can now be edited to desired values.
-- **Delete:** This can be done by selecting the undesired federation and then clicking on “delete” (bottom right)
+- **Delete:** This can be done by selecting the undesired federation and then clicking on "delete" (bottom right)

 # 5.0 User